the best off-the-beaten-path islands in South Korea

 Back on the mainland, Goheung peninsula

-We arrive back on the mainland, at the port of Nokdong-gu, and after a bit of waterfront road we are back in the countryside.
+We arrive back on the mainland, at the port of Nokdong-gu, and after a bit of waterfront road, we are back in the countryside.
 We meet two fishermen from East Timor, we continue on the road of the interior, there is a nice climb.
 We stop to sleep in the usual gazebo, this time in the midst of beautiful rice terraces.
 This pavilion is not made of wood like most, but metal, overnight rains so it makes a lot of noise.

 Conclusions: what are the best islands in South Korea?

 Making a post about the best islands in South Korea is impossible, there are too many and every now and then some get fashionable and some get forgotten.
-Our advice is to explore whatever you can, and don’t be dragged by the crowds.
+Our advice is to explore whatever you can and don’t be dragged by the crowds.

-South Korea is a maritime nation, and its true culture and traditional lifestyle is to be found in the islands.
+South Korea is a maritime nation, and its true culture and traditional lifestyle are to be found in the islands.
 Particularly the tiniest and less touristic ones are among the best islands in Asia.